-- There is a School Specific H & S policy in place. - Daily visual site inspections are carried out by the PFI provider, PPPIML before School. - Termly H & S inspections are carried out by the PFI provider, PPPIML. - Annual Governors H & S and environmental audits & inspections are carried out.
+- > There is a School Specific H & S policy in place. - > Daily visual site inspections are carried out before school. - > Termly H & S inspections are carried out. - > Annual Governors H & S and environmental audits & inspections are carried out.

-All staff are aware of their responsibilities for procedures for reporting H & S concerns and there is a clear system for staff and students to report and log H& S concerns.
+All staff are aware of their responsibilities for procedures for reporting H & S concerns and there is a clear system for staff and pupils to report and log H& S concerns via the QR posters located throughout school, or by contacting Helen Keywoprth and Steph Hale.
 Local Authority generic H & S Risk Assessments 'On-Site Security' and 'Managing Violence & Aggression' are adapted & used as appropriate.